agpwnd/research/karvi-solutions.md

 The files are stored in publicly accessible directories on the main platform like `/P[REDACTED]/OrderFiles/` with URLs that are easily guessable and indexable by search engines.
 This means customer order data from ALL restaurants using the platform is essentially public domain - no authentication required, no hacking needed, just simple URL enumeration of the main platform.

+Also they still put their source code into downloadable archives `https://netuptakeaway.de/restaurants.zip`...

 This isn't just a vulnerability; it's a complete failure to understand basic web security principles.
 Sensitive customer data should never be stored in web-accessible directories, especially with predictable filenames.

 ## The Shared Host Nightmare